tupipa/panda/panda/plugins/trace_deadwrite/README.md

 ### 1.3 Run container:

-Next, you are able to download the whole experimental environment with just one command:
+Next, you are able to download and run the whole experimental environment with just one command:

 `docker run -t -i -p 5915:5915 --privileged --name panda -v /home/test/panda-work:/root/lab tupipa/panda-net`